Probate Q&A Series

 • Demand a written accounting from the agent.

-• File a petition under Chapter 32C for removal and surcharge.
+• File a petition under Chapter 32C for appropriate relief.

 • Consider a professional forensic accounting.